entando/entando-bundle-cli/README.md

   --all  Stops all running enabled services in the bundle descriptor

 DESCRIPTION
-  Stop running enabled auxiliary services
+  Stops running enabled auxiliary services

 EXAMPLES
   $ entando-bundle-cli svc stop --all